twotwentyseven/handbook/faq.md

 ## How much can I flex my hours?

 We ask everyone work a majority of their hours when most everyone else is online.
 Our office hours when clients can expect to get a hold of us are from 9AM to 6PM so try to get it around this.
 Something like 8-5 would be okay but probably not something like 12-10PM.
+Generally, try to start within an hour of 9AM and end within an hour of 6PM.

 ## What do I do if I'm sick?